, Key Links

 If you are interested in making a donation to the Foundation or receiving the next Call for Proposals, contact NABGRF.

-Officers and Board of Trustees of the NABG Research Foundation (2017)
+Board of Trustees of the NABG Research Foundation (2019)

-- Richard Barnes (Vice President) Trellis Growing Systems/Tanglewood Berry Farm, Fort Wayne, IN
+- Richard Barnes, Trellis Growing Systems/Tanglewood Berry Farm, Fort Wayne, IN

 - Debby Wechsler (Secretary-Treasurer), NARBA, Pittsboro, NC